dcouch440/pragramming-language-suggester/README.md

 ``` bash
 code .
 ```
-* This will open the directory in your default code editor and from there you can open the index.html from a live server by right clicking the file in the explorer.
+* This will open the directory in your default code editor and from there you can open the index.html file from a live server by right clicking the file in the explorer.

 <p
   style="